txavier/AutoClutch/README.md

 Onion Architecture Domain Driven Design was referenced for the layout of this generic repository.

+##Planned Future Updates
+AutoClutch.AutoAudit for keeping a table of audit changes made to the data.
+Regex Matching for entire object graph updates.

 ## Dependency Injection Example
 Here is a simple example of how to use structuremap with AutoRepo.